gabikadlecova/gabikadlecova.github.io/_pages/teaching/nature_hw/hw1.md

 - Algorithm code + instructions for running it
 - Graph showing how fitness changed over generations
 - The best solution you discovered (especially its price)

+Evaluation criteria
+a) Find the best solution for `debug_10.txt` and `debug_20.txt`
+b) A good score on `input100.txt` `input1000.txt` b*) (Even relatively weak results can pass if the solution is well-documented, and you tried and documented several settings of the algorithm - hyperparams, different operators/fitness...)